Open $r$-spin theory II: The analogue of Witten's conjecture for $r$-spin disks: Constructions of boundary conditions, independence of choices

 We now return to the proofs of Lemmas~\ref{lem:a single section for Witten-closed step} and \ref{lemma:extension}.

 \begin{proof}[Proof of Lemma \ref{lem:a single section for Witten-closed step}] The claim is trivial when the dimension of $\CM_\Gamma$ is zero or when the rank of the Witten bundle is zero, so we assume that both are positive.
-Write Then $N$ is a normal crossings divisor in $\TRAM_\Gamma$, and on $N$, a multisection $s$ is defined by the second item.
-More precisely, the second item defines a multisection on $\coprod_{\Lambda\in\partial\Gamma}\TRAM_\Lambda$, but this multisection descends to $N$ by Observation \ref{obs:comp_of_Ass}.
+Write $N=\bigcup_{\Lambda\in\partial\Gamma}\TRAM_\Lambda.$ Then $N$ is a normal crossings divisor in $\TRAM_\Gamma$, and on $N$, a multisection $s$ is defined by the second item: the second item defines a multisection on $\coprod_{\Lambda\in\partial\Gamma}\TRAM_\Lambda$, which descends to $N$ by Observation \ref{obs:comp_of_Ass}.